yujinyan/blog/content/blog/posts/analysis-jetpack-datastore.md

 If you implement this simple counter naively with SharedPreferences or other persistence mechanisms without atomicity guarantee, it won't work correctly.
 When we say SharedPreferences is thread-safe, it only means that the class has proper internal synchronization to prevent data structure corruption when its methods are called concurrently.
 It does not necessarily protect against *lost update* anomaly, which is about multiple operations that should be treated as a single unit.

 [This question](https://github.com/Kotlin/kotlinx.coroutines/issues/87#issuecomment-634697788) also shows similar confusion.
-The following two snippets implements a counter using an actor and a StateFlow.
-Can you spot the difference between the two?
+The following two snippets implement a counter with an actor and a StateFlow.
+Can you spot the incorrect one?

 ```kotlin
 fun CoroutineScope.counterActor() = actor<CounterMsg> {